 You also need to make sure that the fixed rate on offer will be better than other types of discounted plans.

 Ultimately, there’s no right or wrong answer to whether fixed or variable electricity rates are a better deal.
 You can’t predict which rate will end up more affordable by the end of the contract.
-Speak to an energy expert at iSelect to examine what the rates are like at the present.
+Speak to a trained consultant at iSelect to examine what the rates are like at the present from our range of providers*.

-Single rate and time of use tariffs are another variable in your contract that may determine if you’re on the best electricity plans.
+Single rate and time of use tariffs are another variable in your contract that may determine if you’re on a electricity plan that suits you.
 Single rate tariffs means there is no peak or off-peak period, just the same rate no matter the time of day.

 On the other hand, time-of-use tariffs require the installation of a smart meter and charge different rates according to the time of day.
 Generally speaking, time-of-use tariffs classify different peak, shoulder and off-peak times.
 Thirdly there’s two rate tariffs.
 This is where the meter is able to charge at two prices: peak and off-peak.